WISDOM TEETH REMOVAL

 What are Wisdom Teeth?

 Wisdom teeth are actually the third and final set of molars.
-Wisdom teeth typically break through the gum line between the ages of 17 and 21 but can sometimes erupt as early as 13 or as late as 25.
+They typically break through the gum line between the ages of 17 and 21 but can sometimes erupt as early as 13 or as late as 25.
 Interestingly, the phrase ‘wisdom tooth’ is used to describe these molars because they erupt much later than the other teeth, at a time when the person is much “wiser” than they were as a child.

 Why Do Wisdom Teeth Need to be Removed?